Schering Stiftung

 for outstanding basic research by young scientists

-The nomination deadline for the Schering Young Investigator Award 2026 starts on 8th of December and ends on 16th of February.
-For the nomination form, please see below.
+The application deadline for the Schering Young Investigator Award 2026 starts on 8th of December and ends on 16th of February.
+For the application please use the link below.

 In case of questions, please contact: